nick92/appcenter/README.md

 **This application is currently in beta and so contains many bugs**

-A universal application manager for *buntu systems.
+A universal application manager for *buntu systems, supporting deb and snap packages.
 Based on [elementary AppCenter](https://github.com/elementary/appcenter)

 ![Screenshot](data/screenshot.png?raw=true)